top of page

 • Ensure you have a substantial meal before your assessment, as this will be a lengthy appointment.

-WHAT IS THE DIFFERENCE BETWEEN SEEING A NEUROPSYCHOLOGIST, PSYCHOLOGIST, AND MEDICAL SPECIALIST?
+WHAT IS THE DIFFERENCE BETWEEN A NEUROPSYCHOLOGIST, PSYCHOLOGIST, AND MEDICAL SPECIALIST?

 A neuropsychologist is a type of psychologist who has specialist training in the connection between the brain and behaviour.
 They mainly focus on assessing cognitive functions (i.e. thinking skills like attention, memory, learning, language, executive function) — especially functions impacted on by the presence of a disease, developmental condition, or injury that affects the brain.
 A neuropsychologist would typically be seen if there is concerns about a neurodevelopmental condition (e.g. ADHD, learning disorder, autism), brain injury, or neurological condition affecting cognitive function (e.g. dementia, epilepsy, Parkinson's disease, stroke).
-They can assist in diagnosing conditions, track cognitive recovery, and provide an understanding of the individual's unique profile of cognitive strengths and weaknesses so that treatment and intervention can be targeted to the individual.
-Neuropsychology is a sub-field or a specialty in the world of psychology, more focused on diagnosing and treating disorders affecting brain function, rather than those specifically affecting mental and emotional health.
+They can assist in diagnosing conditions, track cognitive recovery, and provide an understanding of the individual's unique cognitive profile so that treatment and intervention can be targeted to the individual.
+Neuropsychology is a sub-field or a specialty in the world of psychology, more focused on diagnosing and treating disorders affecting brain function, rather than those specifically affecting mental and emotional health (e.g. depression, anxiety, trauma etc).
+The outcome of a neuropsychology assessment is a detailed and comprehensive report about a person's cognitive and behavioural strengths and weaknesses, diagnostic impressions, and tailored strategies and recommendations based on the person's unique profile to help guide ongoing intervention and gain a deeper understanding about one's own brain functioning.

 A medical specialist such as a neurologist, paediatrician, or psychiatrist is a medical doctor with specialised training in their specific area of medicine (i.e. brain/nervous system, child development or psychiatric disorders).
 They will be able to provide a full medical review to rule out any other physical causes of your symptoms; refer for blood tests, brain scans, nerve conduction tests etc; and prescribe appropriate medications.
-While many neurological and neurodevelopmental disorders can be diagnosed by medical specialists (including ADHD and autism) , sometimes the diagnosis is not clear cut and there may be other things going on that are clouding the picture.
-This is when a specialist may refer for a neuropsychology assessment to get a deeper understanding of what is going on from a cognitive perspective.
+While many neurological and neurodevelopmental disorders can be diagnosed by medical specialists (including ADHD and autism), sometimes the diagnosis is not clear cut and there may be other things going on that are clouding the picture.
+This is when a specialist may refer for a neuropsychology assessment to get a deeper understanding of what is going on from a cognitive perspective, and also if they feel a person may benefit from an understanding of their cognitive profile following a diagnosis.
 They may also refer to help with differential diagnosis (e.g. is it Alzheimers or vascular dementia?) as neuropsychologists have training to understand how different brain conditions produce different cognitive profiles.

 Neither a psychologist or neuropsychologist can prescribe medications.
 You would need to see a medical specialist for this.
 Please contact us if you have any more questions.